 PGCert - Law as a subject

 Studying law is empowering as it affects every aspect of our life.
-Study Law at the University of Waikato - ranked as one of the world's top 250 universities for Law - and you'll be looking into why laws are made, who makes them, how they work and how to change them.
+Study Law at the University of Waikato - one of New Zealand / Aotearoa’s leading law schools - and you'll be looking into why laws are made, who makes them, how they work and how to change them.

 - Applied Linguistics

 - Creative Practices